org-trello/org-trello/README.md

 ## Remove entity

-You can remove any entity and its arborescence with `C-c o k`.
+You can remove any entity and its arborescence from the board with `C-c o k`.
 This will also remove the entry from the org-mode buffer.

+## Remove entities

+You can remove all entities from the board `C-c o K`.
+This will also remove the entries from the org-mode buffer.

+## Cleanup org-trello setup

+You remove all data from the org-mode buffer with `C-c o x`.
+This will remove any org-trello related entries in your file (headers included).

 # Errors